rackerlabs/support-how-to/content/how-to/cloud-servers/mysql-user-and-database-basics/index.md

 #### Method 1: SSH in as root, then log in to MySQL

 If this is already the default option,  consider leaving it alone.
-If not, create the folllowing file with your chosen text editor:
+If not, create the following file with your chosen text editor:

 ````
 # vim /root/.my.cnf